xesdoog/TENEBRIS/README.md

 Simple DLL injector written in Python 3.12.1

-This was a fun an exercise for me to get familiar with creating GUIs.
+This was a fun exercise for me to get familiar with creating GUIs.
 ImGui was a blast to work with despite PyImGui being outdated.

 ## TO-DO